Julian Littlewood:

 Brahms was supremely aware of his place in music history and was uncommonly self-conscious in his manipulation of different techniques of composition.
 His variation sets – some of the most well-crafted and beloved examples – place the interplay of forms and styles at the heart of their identity.
 Moreover, in their stunning breadth and diversity they offer a microcosm of Brahms’s entire output, a succinct revelation of his life-long concerns.
 Through them we marvel at his technical and poetic mastery, and journey to the heart of his creative character.

 Julian Littlewood studied at St Peter’s College, Oxford and later at King’s College London where he took his doctorate.
-For eleven years he was organist or organ scholar at a number of Oxford colleges and has performed across Europe as pianist, organist and conductor.
+He has been organist or organ scholar at several Oxford colleges and has performed across Europe as pianist, organist and conductor.
 He is also a specialist in information technology, with a particular interest in publishing and digital content delivery.
 This book brings together his commitments to performance, musical analysis and the works of Johannes Brahms.

 Christopher Wintle (Editor) has taught musical analysis at King’s College London for many years and published widely in the field.
 He is also General Editor of the Hans Keller Archive (Cambridge University).